 Kenyan Clinic Rejects Trump Abortion Policy, Loses $2 Million In U.S. Aid

-On January 23, 2017, President Trump signed an executive order that bans U.S. aid to any health organization in another country that provides abortions, advocates or makes referrals for the procedure.
+On Jan.
+23, 2017, President Trump signed an executive order that bans U.S. aid to any health organization in another country that provides, advocates or makes referrals for abortions.

 The full impact of the order won't be felt until September.
 That's when the U.S. government fiscal year comes to an end.
-At that point, every international organization that does not comply with the order will be excluded from U.S. funding, says Marjorie Newman-Williams, president of Marie Stopes International-US, an organization that provides contraception and safe abortion in dozens of countries.
+At that point, every international organization that does not comply with the order will be excluded from U.S. funding, says Marjorie Newman-Williams, president of Marie Stopes International, an organization that provides contraception and safe abortion in dozens of countries.

 But health groups that aren't complying with the policy are already feeling the effects.
 The U.S. has pulled the plug on funds that had been previously allocated but not yet spent prior to the Trump order.
 "Marie Stopes can talk about its own sad stories of programs that have had to close," says Newman-Williams.
 Its outreach services, which were funded by USAID in countries like Uganda, Kenya, Senegal, Madagascar, Pakistan and Myanmar, have already stopped, she says.

-That's the case for Family Health Options Kenya (FHOK), Kenya's oldest provider of sexual and reproductive health services.
-FHOK disagreed with the terms of the "Mexico City" policy, which has been reinstated by every Republican president since Reagan first issued it.
+That's the case for Family Health Options Kenya, Kenya's oldest provider of sexual and reproductive health services.
+FHOK disagreed with the terms of the "Mexico City" policy, which has been reinstated by every Republican president since Ronald Reagan first issued it.

 In October 2017, $640,000 that was in a four-year pipeline for ongoing work was lost because the funds, which came from the President's Emergency Plan for AIDS Relief, were discontinued.
-Since then, another $1.56 million has been lost because FHOK was unable to renew project funds and bid for future U.S. funding, says Amos Simpano, director of clinical services.
+Since then, $1.56 million more has been lost because FHOK was unable to renew project funds and bid for future U.S. funding, says Amos Simpano, director of clinical services.
 FHOK says that amounts to nearly 60 percent of the organization's funding.

-On a visit to Washington, D.C., this spring, Melvine Ouyo, a FHOK reproductive health nurse, sat down with NPR to discuss the effects of losing that much funding.
-One of the organization's 14 clinics has closed down and a clinic in Kibera, Nairobi's largest slum and where Ouyo works, could be next.
-FHOK has also ceased outreach services to underprivileged communities, which it estimates has impacted more than 76,000 women and young girls to date.
+On a visit to Washington, D.C., this spring, Melvine Ouyo, an FHOK reproductive health nurse, sat down with NPR to discuss the effects of losing that much funding.
+One of the organization's 14 clinics has closed down, and a clinic in Kibera, Nairobi's largest slum and where Ouyo works, could be next.
+FHOK has also ceased outreach services to underprivileged communities, which it estimates has affected more than 76,000 women and young girls to date.

-Though abortion is legal under Kenyan law, some pregnant women and girls who now lack access to medical care because of the funding cuts are resorting to unsafe measures out of desperation.
+Though abortion is legal under Kenyan law if the health or well-being of the mother is at risk, some pregnant women and girls who now lack access to medical care because of the funding cuts are resorting to unsafe measures out of desperation.
 They visit "curtain clinics," she says — secret spaces run by people who aren't nurses or doctors — or use household items like crochet needles to terminate their pregnancies.

-The loss of funding has also jeopardized essential services which are unrelated to abortion — like cancer screening of reproductive organs, treatment for HIV, post-natal care and vaccinations for diseases.
+The loss of funding has also jeopardized essential services that are unrelated to abortion — like cancer screening of reproductive organs, treatment for HIV, postnatal care and vaccinations for diseases.

 The funding policy — called the "global gag rule" by its critics — is meant to discourage abortion.
 But a Stanford University study makes the case that restricting family planning funds can lead to more abortions.
 Researchers analyzed survey data in 20 African countries between 1994 and 2008 and found that rates of induced abortions rose sharply in countries that were most affected by the rule.
-A report by Population Action International found that when the policy was in effect between 1984 to 1992, "there was no evidence that the policy reduced the incidence of abortion."
+A report by Population Action International found that when the policy was in effect between 1984 and 1992, "there was no evidence that the policy reduced the incidence of abortion."

 Ouyo was in the United States to attend Capitol Hill Days, a conference around reproductive rights that is hosted by Population Connection Action Fund.
 When she sat down with NPR, she said the decision not to comply with the Trump order was made by the International Planned Parenthood Federation, of which FHOK is a member organization.
 "It was a worthwhile decision, though it has negative consequences," she says.